straight to your inbox

 1. Commerce sales-based underwriting

 Unlike some revenue-based lenders, Ramp has reasonable banking and revenue requirements to offer you the credit bandwidth you need to cover expenses and finance growth.
-This is particularly useful for companies with limited funds in the bank and e-commerce companies that are working with small margins.
+This is particularly useful for companies with limited funds in the bank or e-commerce companies that need financing since they are working with such small margins.
 Ramp can assist in both of those scenarios.

 2. Expense management